Best PCOS Supplements For Women

 Furthermore, NAC led to a significant decrease in both total cholesterol and low-density lipoprotein levels, whereas metformin only led to a decrease in total cholesterol levels.

-A systematic review published in Obstetrics and Gynecology, involving eight randomized controlled trials with 910 women that compared the effects of NAC with placebo or metformin in women with PCOS, concluded:
+A systematic review published in Obstetrics and Gynaecology, involving eight randomised controlled trials with 910 women that compared the effects of NAC with placebo or metformin in women with PCOS, concluded:

 - NAC had a significant improvement in pregnancy and ovulation rate as compared to placebo.